TWChennai/RecruitX-Frontend/README.md

 ## To run or build the app:

-Before running or building the app, make sure you have the environment variable, "OKTA_URL" set.
+Before running or building the app, make sure you have the following environment variables set:
+  API_URL, VERSION, OKTA_URL, API_KEY, DEPLOY_CHANNEL (ask team for the values)

 ## Contributing to this codebase: